 This error is nonlinear, with decreasing sensitivity at higher concentrations.
-In practice, the error would be even more severe, because the sensitivity of photodiodes peaks at much longer wavelengths than 254 nm, where it is only about 10 % of its maximum.
-Their sensitivity for stray light is higher than for UV at 254 nm.
+In practice, the error would be even more severe, because the sensitivity of photodiodes peaks at much longer wave-lengths than 254 nm, where it is only about 10 % of its maximum.
 For a maximum error of 0.1 % in this example, stray light must be kept below 0.023 %.